onomatopoetica/eat-da-burger/README.md

 ```
 #### Contribution Guidelines
 ```
-When contributing to this repository, please contact the project team to review your contribution plan.
+When contributing to this repository, please contact the project team for review of your contribution plan.
 See contact details below.
 ```
 ## Questions